gelsogrove/shopME/docs/other/prompt_agent.md

 User: "Add Gift Package"
 Assistant: "Order summary updated: 4 x Tagliatelle al Ragù, 2 x Trofie al Pesto, Gift Package.
 Do you want to proceed with the order?
 Please confirm."
 User: "Confirm order"
 Assistant: "Thank you!
 Your order is being processed."
+[Cart is now cleared and ready for new orders]

 ---